GUDHI/TDA-tutorial/README.md

 idea.
 This [notebook](Tuto-GUDHI-ConfRegions-PersDiag-datapoints.ipynb)
 introduces the subsampling approach of [Fasy et al. 2014 AoS](https://projecteuclid.org/download/pdfview_1/euclid.aos/1413810729).

+### 5 - A Bayesian Framework for Persistent Homology

+C. Oballe and V. Maroulas provide a [tutorial](https://github.com/coballejr/misc/blob/master/Tuto-GUDHI-bayes-tda.ipynb)for a Python module that implements the model for Bayesian inference with persistence diagrams introduced in  their [paper](https://epubs.siam.org/doi/pdf/10.1137/19M1268719).

-### 5 - Machine learning and deep learning with TDA
+### 6 - Machine learning and deep learning with TDA

 Two libraries related to Gudhi:
 \- [ATOL](https://github.com/martinroyer/atol): Automatic